TheShadowEevee/blog/src/content/posts/proxmox-node-rename/index.md

 Another reboot, and the core of the problem became evident.
 There were now *four* nodes listed in the Server View.
 The newly renamed servers [`kanako-server`](https://en.touhouwiki.net/wiki/Kanako_Yasaka) and [`suwako-server`](https://en.touhouwiki.net/wiki/Suwako_Moriya) were there, but they listed no LXC containers.
 There should have been 7 containers, so this was concerning.
 Also displayed was `Moriya-PVE1` and `Moriya-PVE2`, the old names.
 The LXC containers were found under those nodes, and all were offline as the non-existant nodes couldn't be found.
 Uh oh.

 ## Investigating
 I promptly began searching for solutions.
-I had about an hour to research, as it was 4pm, and I was joining a group of friends at 5pm to move an industrial robot arm that had just been picked up from the freight company.
+I had already spent a lot of time troubleshooting, and the group of people that had gone with the U-Haul were already on their way back.

 My research was conclusive...
 I should reinstall my server and restore my containers from backups.
 In a seperate incident that same day, I had made my backups inaccessible as I switched to a new storage system.
 So I didn't *have* backups.
 Oops.